tliron/rust-compris/README.md

 CPS is sometimes glossed as "JSON", but that's misleading and ultimately unhelpful because JSON is merely one representation format for the data, and is actually comparatively quite limited (e.g. implementations do not often preserve the distinction between integers and floats).
 So instead of saying "let's just store it as JSON", say "let's just store it as CPS", and use Compris to handle the representation.
 It will allow you and your users to select from all supported formats at runtime.

-See [here](https://github.com/tliron/rust-compris/blob/main/CPS.md) for a full descripton of CPS.
+See [here](https://github.com/tliron/compris/blob/main/CPS.md) for a full description of CPS.

 Compris is pronounced "com-PREE".
 The name comes from shortening CompositePrimitiveSchema to ComPriS.

-Get started with the [API documentation](https://docs.rs/compris/latest/compris/) and the [examples](https://github.com/tliron/rust-compris/tree/main/crates/library/examples).
+Get started with the [API documentation](https://docs.rs/compris/latest/compris/) and the [examples](https://github.com/tliron/compris/tree/main/crates/library/examples).

 J'ai compris!